Jeimer Candelario Preview, Player Props: Cubs vs. Reds

 Jeimer Candelario At The Plate

-- Among the qualifying hitters in baseball, his batting average ranks 72nd, his on-base percentage ranks 44th, and he is 36th in the league in slugging.
+- Among the qualifying hitters in MLB play, he ranks 75th in batting average, 46th in on-base percentage, and 33rd in slugging.

-- Candelario has picked up a hit in 78 of 127 games this season, with multiple hits 30 times.
+- Candelario has reached base via a hit in 79 games this season (of 128 played), and had multiple hits in 30 of those games.

-- Candelario has had an RBI in 41 games this season (32.3%), including 18 multi-RBI outings (14.2%).
-He has also driven home three or more of his team's runs in six contests.
+- Candelario has picked up an RBI in 32.8% of his games this year, with more than one RBI in 14.1% of his games.
+He has also driven in three or more runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.